John Conte (actor): Television

 Conte was host of his own variety program, titled John Conte's Little Show (also known as Van Camp's Little Show), on NBC from 1950 to 1951 and on ABC in 1953.
 He was master of ceremonies on the 1951 late Sunday afternoon comedy hour Star Time, co-starring Frances Langford and Lew Parker as John and Blanche Bickerson as well as sound-effects master stand-up comedian Reginald Gardner.
 His own weekly solo skit on Star Time was as a heavily accented Italian-American chef preparing bumbled recipes as he recited them, along with frequent tangential references to "the homemade-a wine" fermenting in his bathtub visible from the kitchen.

 Conte was host of The Feminine Touch (1951) on ABC.
 He had a featured guest appearance with Sid Caesar on Your Show of Shows about a year later.

 In 1953, Conte was host of Personality Puzzle, a game show on ABC.

 Conte made five guest appearances on Perry Mason: In three different episodes, he played the role of the murder victim.
 In another episode, he was the defendant, and, in still another, the murderer.

 In 1955, Conte played major roles in at least two of the Max Liebman Presents television productions.
 Conte appeared in Naughty Marietta as French Governor Le Grange of New Orleans (actually the French pirate Bras Piqué) - while in The Desert Song, he appeared as Captain Paul Fontaine.

 From October 31, 1955, to July 27, 1959, Conte was the host of Matinee Theater, a one-hour color anthology program on the fledgling NBC Television Network.
 The program aired at 12 noon New York Time live to the entire network from its new color studios in Burbank, California.
 Color television was new at that time and the network needed a program that would allow technicians to see if their new home television set installations were working properly.
-With his great physical appearance and wonderful professional demeanor, Conte was the perfect host for the program.
+Conte served as host of the program throughout its run.

 In 1968, he and his long-term third wife, Sirpuhe Philibosian Conte, launched KMIR-TV, an NBC-affiliated UHF station in the Palm Springs–Rancho Mirage market.
 The Contes built KMIR into the third-largest station in the Coachella Valley, and after 30 years (in 1999), sold the station to Milwaukee-based Journal Communications.